 When you’ve worked hard to create a good life for yourself and your loved ones, it’s crucial to make sure the wealth you’ve built stays in your family for the future well-being of your children and grandchildren.
 Knowing how to build generational wealth can be as straightforward as ensuring that your child will be able to pay off a student loan and make a down payment on their first home.
 Or, it can be as complex as establishing a multi-generational trust and setting up charitable giving initiatives.

 In this blog post, we’ll answer the questions, “What is generational wealth?” and “Why is generational wealth important?”
-We’ll also discuss how to create multi-generational wealth to help secure your family’s financial future.
+We’ll also discuss six ways to create multi-generational wealth to help secure your family’s financial future.

 Do you have questions about building family wealth with a comprehensive financial plan that considers your investments, taxes, and insurance?
 Schedule a call with us to find out how we can help you save and grow your money.